ADORSYS-GIS/openstack/docs/Openstack_service.md

 It is responsible for:

 - Storing and cataloging VM images, snapshots, and metadata

 - Providing APIs to upload, discover, and retrieve VM images

-- collaborating with Nova to deliver VM images when launching instances
+- Collaborating with Nova to deliver VM images when launching instances

 Glance is the repository of OS images and snapshots used to boot virtual machines.

 ### 5. Swift — Object Storage Service

-Swift is a scalable, distributed object storage system that :
+Swift is a scalable, distributed object storage system that:

 - Stores and retrieves unstructured data (objects) such as backups, VM images, and user files